peter-mghendi/karata/README.md

 - `linux-x64`

 ```
-chmod +x karata-server-linux-x64
+chmod +x karata-server
-source path/to/your/.env ./karata-server-linux-x64
+source path/to/your/.env ./karata-server
 ```

 The server expects its configuration to be supplied via environment variables.